Name: Eastside Community Trust

 We share your information in very limited circumstances:

-• We may be required to share personal information with the police or other authorities in connection with a criminal investigation.
+- We may be required to share personal information to the police or other authorities in connection with a criminal investigation.

-• As part of any other legal or regulatory requirement.
+- As part of any other legal or regulatory requirement for example child safeguarding procedures.

 Under the UK General Data Protection Regulation (UK GDPR), the lawful bases we rely on for processing this information are: